sindice/sparqled/demo/swdf/README.md

 ## Create the Graph Schema

-The data in the tarball `swdf.tar.bz2` is in `N-Triples` format.
+The data in the tarball `swdf.tar.bz2` is in `Turtle` format.
 The graph schema has been created already using the [hadoop-based](https://github.com/sindice/summary) implementation of the graph schema computation, and is stored in the file `swdf-types.nq.bz2` in `N-Quads` format.

 ## Deploy SPARQLed